ErayBD/ErayBD/README.md

 <p>📧 <b>E-mail:</b> <a href="mailto:erayberkdalkiran@gmail.com">erayberkdalkiran@gmail.com</a></p>
 <p>🌐 <b>LinkedIn:</b> <a href="https://www.linkedin.com/in/erayberkdalkiran/">LinkedIn Page</a></p><br>

-<h2>⚡️ Fun Facts</h2>
+<h2>⚡️ Fun Fact</h2>
-<p>⚔️ Two swords and a hammer.
-I found them during my visits to Middle Earth and Asgard.
-I hope the owners don't mind.
-My next stop?
-Maybe Hogwarts for a wand... or Narnia for Turkish delight?
-Hmm, hard to decide.</p>
+<p>⚔️ Two swords and a hammer... souvenirs from my little adventures in Middle Earth and Asgard.
+Hopefully, the owners won’t be too mad — especially the big guy with the hammer!
+I don’t fancy a trip to Asgard's dungeons.
+Anyway.
+Next on my bucket list?
+Maybe a wand from Hogwarts... or some Turkish delight from Narnia.
+Oh, the choices we have!</p>
 <img src="https://github.com/ErayBD/ErayBD/assets/71061070/6018b6f7-9190-40d9-8e7a-0424df4c4bb8" width ="600" align="center"><br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">